Definition of Wealth

-(noun) The value of money and assets a person processes.
+(noun) The total amount of money and assets an individual or group owns.

 - Economic Sociology Resources – Books, Journals, and Helpful Links